 Aunt Helen also traveled with my parents after us kids were married.
 They went to Hawaii, Georgia and other great places.

 Volunteering, as a greeter at some community building downtown, kept her active, provided a challenge for her to learn new situations and engaged her in social events.
-I have enjoyed volunteering at the Cat Angel Thrift Store every week, meeting people, shopping and pricing some unique items. .
+After I retired I volunteered at the local chamber of commerce.
+After moving to my new home I volunteered at the Cat Angel Thrift Store every week, meeting people, shopping and pricing some unique items. .

 Stay Physically Active

-Swimming was one form of exercise that she loved.
+Swimming was one form of exercise that Aunt Helen loved.
 At the YWCA she found social interaction, exercise and fun.
-All of this was when she past the age of 60!
+All of this was when she passed the age of 60!
 But she also loved square dancing, dancing the fox trot and samba too.

 Like my Aunt Helen I enjoyed dancing but dancing of a different kind.
 I taught myself how to belly dance from videos which I enjoyed during a much earlier period of my life.

 On one visit Aunt Helen wanted to learn some about belly dancing too.
 So I showed her how.
-We had so much fun and Daddy was so pleased, even though he had dementia, he took pictures of us posing with veils.
+We had so much fun and Daddy was so pleased that, even though he had dementia, he took pictures of us posing with veils.

 Last year at 67 I took belly dancing classes.
 My instructor arranged for a performance and we practiced the steps and movements.
 Finally earlier this year I performed in the costume I hand-sewed from a matching sari and skirt.
 I cut the sari part to cover the bra and make straps.
 The skirt worked well as it was.
 I also wore a wig for a more exotic look.
 (Hopefully.)